Turtlepaw/trivia-docs/guide/creating/coding.md

 ```

 ## Fetching Questions
-Now since we have imported easy trivia we will fetch 10 questions.
+Now since we have imported Easy Trivia we will fetch 10 questions.

 <!-- eslint-skip -->
 ```js {4-13}